-The goal of this project was to help teams think through the costs of running their own platform, and whether it's really worth it, given the alternatives.
-The job search site Indeed.com tracks a lot of data and offers interesting analytics.
-Indeed tracks salary averages for common job categories, including salary lows and highs.
+The job search site Indeed.com tracks salary averages for common job categories, including salary lows and highs.
 They also track the number of available jobs, which gives a sense of the competitiveness of some of these positions.
-Using data from Indeed.com's website, we put together the infographic above on the roles and salary ranges required to run a big data platform in the cloud.
+Using data from Indeed.com's website, we put together the infographic above on the roles and salary ranges required to run a cloud data lake.

-To be exact, the range is $629,000 to $1,186,000 for annual team salaries for Big Data DevOps.
-We also noticed that some of these have a huge number of roles available, indicating high demand.
+To be exact, the range is $629,000 to $1,186,000 for annual team salaries for Data Lake operations.
 And some roles, such as DevOps, have an average tenure of less than a year, according to Indeed.com's summary.
 That indicates the high potential risk of turnover.
-Now, markets change, so we've included links, so you can click through for current data on your region.
-When you search a job, look at the bottom right to see the salary averages.
-Click through and check out the vast range of salaries depending on company size, industry and location.
-We pulled numbers recently, but you can use our links below to click through and get current data.
+We've included links, so you can click through for current data on your region.

 *Salary range: $122,980 to $230,000

 Description: Data Lakes are often based on open source data stacks, such as Hadoop, Spark or commercial versions of these (AWS EMR, Cloudera, etc).
 The Data Platform Administrator will provision and tune the data platform/service for the cloud, with attached data stores and centralized object store required to deliver workload performance.
 You may need different skills or certifications depending on the data stack that you choose, and availability may depend on your region.
 View current salaries & job listings on Indeed.com